rick/rick.github.io/treadmill_desk/README.md

 ![](http://farm5.staticflickr.com/4063/4352424185_5b4651e149_z.jpg)

-When I'm at home, I used to bike a lot (but my bike got stolen and I've yet to replace it).
+I used to bike a lot at home, but my bike got stolen and I've yet to replace it.
 I love to walk and hike, but, even though I live near downtown in Nashville, I found myself realizing that there's very little in town that I actually want to walk to.
 I'd almost rather stay at home.
 If I go hiking it's a conscious effort to drive somewhere where I can hike for a few miles and then drive back.
 As the weather gets hotter (and it gets pretty sticky here in the summer), if I don't get up and get